 Know a popular person or company who uses your preferred web hosting company?
 Compile this list and show it off to your readers.

-3. Build a website dedicated at reviewing and comparing Web Hosting programs
+3. Build a website dedicated to reviewing and comparing web hosting plans.

 As I’ve mentioned earlier, one of the reasons why you find tons of website comparison sites aimed at web hosting is because promoting multiple companies or hosting plans at the same time increases your chances of bagging a sale.